Sunday, June 25, 2017

 I heard the laughter in the splashing,

-In the summer swimming pools.
+In the summer's swimming pools.

 Seems we all took bows in middle school,

-Proudly elected as the latest fools.
+Proudly showing off as fools.

 We sent clandestine notes in class,

 There’s been no communication what so ever.